entur/go-logging/README.md

 # go-logging

-Go-Loging is intended as a simple-to-use SDK for high-performance logging in GCP and locally.
+Go-Logging is intended as a simple-to-use SDK for high-performance logging in GCP and locally.
 It supports caller location identification, optional stacktraces, colorful logging and more.

 ## Quickstart